How to Establish Marketing KPIs That Work for Your Business

 Cost Per Sale (CPS): Campaign costs divided by number of post-click sales.
 CPS = Campaign costs/Number of post-click sales.

 Return on Ad Spend (ROAS): Basically the inverse of COS, ROAS is the return on advertising spend used to measure the effectiveness of online marketing campaigns.
-This is how much gross revenue is realized for every dollar spent on advertising (dollars sold / dollar spent).
+This metric shows how much gross revenue is realized for every dollar spent on advertising (dollars sold / dollar spent).
+For retailers looking to improve performance, learning how to increase ROAS can be crucial in optimizing campaign strategies and maximizing returns.

-For retailers with fixed margins and overhead, it may be most useful to use a COS/ROAS target, because you would want to measure the campaign costs against how much revenue was generated by the products sold.
+For retailers with fixed margins and overhead, it may be most useful to use a COS/ROAS target, as this allows you to measure the campaign costs against the revenue generated by the products sold.”

 Secondary KPIs